orel2134/CPP_ex1/C++_ex1/README.md

 ### `Graph`

-Represents a weighted, undirected graph using an **adjacency matrix**.
+Represents a weighted, undirected graph using an **Adjacency List.**.
 No STL is used.

 **Key Methods:**
 - `addEdge(u, v, weight)` – Adds an edge from `u` to `v` with the given weight.